LibraryCarpentry/lc-r/index.md

 ---
-layout: lesson
-root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+permalink: index.html
+site: sandpaper::sandpaper_site
 ---

-{% include gh_variables.html %}
+{% include gh\_variables.html %}

 This lesson is designed for librarians and library professionals with little or no prior experience with R to be more acquainted with the programming language.
 Having a level of familiarity with R is beneficial in assisting users with requests regarding the cleaning, formatting, and visualization with data along for librarians and library professionals themselves when it comes to data they intend to use and analyze for their internal workflows.